apache/fluo-website/_posts/blog/2016-05-17-webindex-long-run-2.md

 date: 2016-05-17 08:44:00 +0000
 ---

-Another long run of [Webindex] was done to test changes made since beta-2 and it went well.
+Another long run of [WebIndex] was done to test changes made since beta-2 and it went well.
 This run performed much better than the previous the [previous long run of Webindex][lr1].
 The experiment was run on 21 EC2 m3-xlarge nodes (20 worker nodes).
 Each node has 4 cores and 15G of RAM.